 Stretching: Stretch your body not to increase its flexibility but to relax and recover.
 Stretching relaxes your muscles, thus preparing them for the next training session.

 Sleep: Never underestimate the power of sleep.
 Nothing can work if you don’t get enough sleep.
-Your body does its all repairs when you sleep.
-Therefore make sure to have at least 7-9 hours of sound sleep daily.
+Your body does repairs when you sleep.
+Therefore, have at least 7-9 hours of sound sleep daily.

 Anatomy of the chest muscles

-Anatomy of the chest shows it consists of two main parts or muscles in the chest; pectoralis major, the upper portion of the chest, and pectoralis minor present underneath.
-Both of these muscles are generally referred to as pecs.
+Anatomy of the chest shows it comprises two key parts or muscles in the chest; the pectoralis major, the upper portion of the chest, and the pectoralis minor present underneath.
+We refer to both muscles as pecs.

 Major pec is the flat, thick, and fan-shaped originating from the clavicle’s anterior surface, down the sternum, and from the cartilage of ribs.
-In contrast, it is inserted in a small area at the top of the humerus.
+In contrast, the muscle inserts in a small area at the top of the humerus.

 Exercises for the chest

-You know there are two main parts of the chest, upper and lower.
-Therefore, the best way is to select a combination of lifts that can target both these parts separately.
+You know there are two principal parts of the chest, upper and lower.
+Therefore, the best way is to select a combination of lifts that can separately target these parts.

 Primary and secondary muscle groups

-The chest’s primary muscles are the leading group of muscles that allow movements like lifting arms from the side (abduction), front (flexion), and internal rotation like arm-wrestling motion.
-Besides, their main goal is to stabilize the scapula.
+The chest’s primary muscles are the leading muscles that allow movements like lifting arms from the side (abduction), front (flexion), and internal rotation like arm-wrestling motion.
+Besides, their principal goal is to stabilize the scapula.
 Main primary muscles are: